 After one's international experience, successful completion of the 1-credit course INTEREGR 413 Current Issues in International Engineering is required.

-Each student must submit an application to the certificate advisor in his or her department for approval.
-Only students with a GPA of at least 2.75 who have met progression requirements may apply.
-The application and list of advisors are available on the Certificate in International Engineering website.
 Students may not elect the pass/fail option for any course that is used to satisfy the requirements for the certificate.
 However, courses taken on a study abroad program through International Engineering Studies and Programs (IESP) are exempt from this grading requirement.
 Successful completion of certificate requirements will be noted on the student’s official transcript.
-For additional information, contact International Engineering Studies and Programs (Room 170, 1410 Engineering Drive; email@example.com).
+For additional information, contact International Engineering Studies and Programs (Room 1150 Engineering Hall, 1415 Engineering Drive; email@example.com).